RickRinewalt/pipeline/mac_dev_setup/README.md

     curl -sL https://raw.githubusercontent.com/cgbarlow/pipeline/main/claude.md_customisations/yolo_protocols.md >> CLAUDE.md
     ```

-2. Next, create a PAT in GitHub for the repo you're working with.
+  2. Generate a PAT in GitHub for the specific repo you're working with, ask Claude how to do this if you're not sure how.
-3. Run `claude`, and prompt: `authenticate to github CLI with the following PAT:` then paste it in.
+  3. Run claude, and prompt: authenticate to github CLI with the following PAT: then paste it in.